MicrosoftDocs/dynamics-365-fraud-protection/content/eos.md

 Microsoft is committed to ensuring a smooth transition for you and your team.
 We are working closely with customers to determine how Microsoft and third-party products can meet the anti-fraud requirements of your business as we continue to build anti-fraud protection capabilities within our own products and platforms.

 ## What action do I need to take?
 Please contact our business development team and account team for assistance transitioning to alternative products or services that may meet your needs.
-Additional details about alternative fraud solutions will be available by the end of February 2025.
+More details about alternative fraud solutions will be available by the end of February 2025.

 If you have an active subscription, ask your Microsoft account team contact about credit options that may be available.